Blog

 Tampermonkey scripts are a popular DIY way to auto-bid on Freelancer.com — but they break, leak data, and bypass platform safety.
 Here is why a real browser extension is a safer, cheaper long-term choice.

 Search "freelancer auto bid script" and most of the results are Tampermonkey or Greasemonkey userscripts.
-They are usually free, sometimes open-source, and at first glance look like a clever zero-cost alternative to a paid tool like FreelancerAutoBid.
+They're usually free, sometimes open-source, and at first glance look like a clever zero-cost alternative to a paid tool like FreelancerAutoBid.

 After a few weeks of running one, most freelancers conclude the same thing: cheap is expensive when the cost is your account.